 During the year, Remuneration Committee held one meeting to perform their functions as specified in the Terms of Reference.
 The role and function of the Committee is to make recommendations to the Board on the policy and structure for the remuneration of all directors and senior management and on the establishment of a formal and transparent procedure for developing remuneration policy.
-The Committee determines the remuneration packages of individual executive directors and senior management and makes recommendations to the Board on the remuneration of non-executive directors, based on the profitability of the Group, the relevant market data, the performance and contribution of the individual directors.
+The Committee determines the remuneration packages of individual executive directors and senior management and makes recommendations to the Board on the remuneration of non-executive directors, based on the profitability of the Group, the relevant market data, the performance and contribution of the individual directors, as well as reviews and/or approves matters relating to share schemes (if any).
 The primary objective is to retain and motivate the directors by linking their remuneration with performance and measuring it against corporate goals.
 However, no director can approve his or her own remuneration.

-The emoluments of each of the director of the Company for 2022 are set out in note 7 to the financial statements.
+The emoluments of each of the director of the Company for 2023 are set out in note 7 to the financial statements.